The east most beginning of the Great Wall of China in Qinhuangdao coastal city. It is called Laolongtou in Chinese.

-It consists of the Estuary Stone City, Jinglu Watchtower, Wangshou Watchtower, Nanhaikou Pass, Chenghai Tower, Ninghai City and Binhai City.
+It consists of the Estuary Stone City, Jinglu Watchtower, Wangshou Watchtower, Nanhaikou Pass, Chenghai Tower, Ninghai City, and Binhai City.

 The Estuary Stone City was built by Qi Jiguang, a famous general of the Ming Dynasty.
-It is a city measuring about nine meters (30 feet) high and eight meters (26 feet) wide which extends approximately 22 meters (72 feet) into the sea.
+It is a city measuring about nine meters (30 feet) high and eight meters (26 feet) wide, which extends approximately 22 meters (72 feet) into the sea.
 The city is built on natural reefs and huge rocks thrown into the sea to act as foundations.
-It once served as a defence fortification designed to resist the aggression of the minorities.
+It once served as a defense fortification designed to resist the aggression of the minorities.

 The Ninghai City and the the Nanhaikou (Southern Estuary) Pass are also worth a visit.
 The Ninghai City was built in the Ming Dynasty.
 On the north and west city gates are two embrasured watchtowers guarding the South China Sea.
 The Nanhaikou (Southern Estuary) Pass is the No.1 Pass of the Ming Dynasty Great Wall according to the location order

-Copyright © 2003-2020 Great Wall Adventure Club, USA & China - All Rights Reserved.
+Copyright © 2003-2021 Great Wall Adventure Club, USA & China - All Rights Reserved.